 How to apply

-Before applying to undertake a PhD studies in SPAIS, prospective students should explore whether their proposed field of research is a 'good fit' with the SPAIS research areas and individual staff interests.
+Before applying to undertake PhD studies in SPAIS, prospective students should explore whether their proposed field of research is a 'good fit' with the SPAIS research areas and individual staff interests.
 Please see the prospectus entry and read the admissions statement before making your application.
 Your completed application should contain:

-- Postgraduate research application form
+- Completed postgraduate research application form

 - University degree transcripts to date (transcripts are documents showing your grades for individual units/essays/exams throughout your degree) and your University degree certificates